-I now call myself a nomadic digital storyteller, but it took me over a year to figure out how to earn a remote income.
+I now call myself a digital storyteller, but it took me over a year to figure out how to earn a remote income.
 Since I finally cracked the code on how to make enough money to sustain my dream life and become location independent, I figured I’d share how I do it for anyone dreaming about becoming a digital nomad with no clue where to start.
+Keep in mind that I have been working remotely, in some way or another for over 5 years now, and how that looks has evolved over time.

 This post is broken down into two parts:

-- 6 ways I personally make a remote income (and one bonus remote job opportunity)
+- 8 ways I have personally made a remote income (and one bonus remote job opportunity)

 - Advice for starting an online business